Chakan: The Forever Man: Gameplay

-Upon defeating the three levels and the enemy bosses for each plane, Chakan clears the "terrestrial plane" and embarks upon a quest to defeat four "elemental planes of evil," which consists of another three levels and a boss for fire, earth, wind and water.
+Upon defeating the three levels and the enemy bosses for each plane, Chakan clears the "terrestrial plane" and embarks upon a quest to defeat four "elemental planes of evil," which consists of another three levels and a boss for fire, earth, wind, and water.
 These levels are considerably harder than the initial four sets of planes.

 Plot

 The game follows the tale of Chakan, a warrior who is so confident in his swordsmanship that he declares even Death cannot best him in battle.
 Death appears and challenges Chakan: if Chakan can defeat him, he will be granted eternal life.
 However, if Death wins, he will become Death's eternal servant.
 The battle rages on for several days until Chakan emerges as the victor.
 Death grants him his reward, but additionally condemns him to wander all of existence until all supernatural evil is destroyed.

-After he has slain the supernatural evils of Earth, Chakan is shown stabbing himself with his sword in anticipation of his promised death.
+After he has slain the supernatural evils of all dimensions, Chakan is shown stabbing himself with his sword in anticipation of his promised death.
 Death replies that every star in the universe contains a planet filled with supernatural evil, so Chakan's curse remains unlifted.
 The player is given a single attempt to defeat one such cosmic supernatural evil as a final boss in the game; if unsuccessful, Chakan states that "rest will come another day".
-If Chakan defeats the boss, an hourglass background used in the plot exposition screens appears without any text, and after fifteen minutes a single line of text appears saying "Not the end".
+If Chakan defeats the boss, an hourglass background used in the plot exposition screens appears without any text, and after fifteen minutes, a single line of text appears saying "Not the end".